tylergithub/UART/README.md

 # UART
+This is a project introduced by Nandland.com, all code in this repository were developed from scratch by myself.

 FPGA receives data through UART Receiver then display the received data on the 7-segment-display.

 UART(Serial Port/RS-232 Interface/COM Port) is one of the simplest FPGA communication methods.